CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module OPS.3.1 Outsourcing for Dienstleister.md

 The requirements regarding the separation of IT systems and applications of different outsourcing service provider customers must be regulated in a client concept (see OPS.3.1.M10 Planning the maintenance of information security in ongoing outsourcing operations).
 Based on these regulations, it is possible for the outsourcing service provider to ensure a client-specific separation of requirements in the further course of the project.

-If necessary, the physical separation (i.e., dedicated hardware) must be agreed.If necessary, it must be agreed that the staff employed by the outsourcing service provider will not be used for other outsourcing customers.
+If necessary, the physical separation (i.e., dedicated hardware) must be agreed.
+If necessary, it must be agreed that the staff employed by the outsourcing service provider will not be used for other outsourcing customers.
 It may also make sense to oblige them to maintain secrecy, so that the employees employed can not exchange user-related information with other employees of the outsourcing service provider.

 ** Change Management and Testing **